 For each industry, an IPM Strategic Plan document is created in collaboration with a representative group of farmers, researchers, extension agents, crop consultants, regulators, and other relevant stakeholders.
 Detailed information is obtained from this group regarding the pest management activities and strategies conducted during each of the crop stages.
 Stakeholders are consulted on critical pest management needs in research, regulation, and education, as well as broad needs related to IPM.
 The resulting document describes the pests, challenges, and critical needs in detail.

-A key feature of the process is a 2-3 year cycle of regular revision, with more explicit assessments of impacts over time, and changes in IPM adoption and practices that occur between consultations.
+A key feature of the strategic planning process is a regular cycle of revision, with more explicit assessments of impacts over time, and changes in IPM adoption and practices that occur between consultations.
 The working group effectively forms an advisory group that partners with extension to provide capacity for industry-wide, adaptive improvements in IPM.
-The regular revision process will to provide a mechanism for monitoring status and trends, and to maintain engagement with the commodity advisory group.
+The regular revision process provides a mechanism for monitoring status and trends, and to maintain engagement with the commodity advisory group.

 In the last few years, multiple Pacific Northwest industries have been engaged in our project: onion, cranberry, sweet cherry, hazelnut, potato, mint, and pear.
 IPM Strategic Planning-style methods of assessment are also applicable to areas that lie beyond food and farming, including statewide agencies engaged with pest management associated with wild and protected areas, rights-of-way, parks and the corrections service, to expand the adoption of IPM across the state and the region.

 Each IPM Strategic Plan document consists of:

 Integrated Pest Management for Potatoes in Oregon, Washington and Idaho (2020).
 Katie Murray, Paul Jepson and Andrew Jensen.
 OSU Extension Pub.
 EM 9275.